renukakul/React-Quiz-Application/README.md

     Informative details about the quiz, such as the number of questions, skill level (e.g., beginner), and estimated time.

+# Project Structure
+The project Follows Modular structure with key Components-
+- Header Component:
+  - Displays the quiz logo and title.
+- Start Component:
+  - Initiates the quiz and provides essential information.
+- Question Component :
+  - Responsible for presenting a single question to the user.
+  - It manages the state of the user's selected answer, provides a timer for each question, and handles the logic related to user interactions and feedback.
+- Answer Component:
+  - Responsible for rendering and managing the display of answer options for a given question in a quiz application.
+  - It supports shuffling the order of answer options and provides visual feedback based on the user's interaction and the correctness of their answer.
+- Quiz Component :
+  - Quiz component forms the core of the quiz application, orchestrating the flow and interactions between individual questions and the final result summary.
+- Timer Component-
+  - The QuestionTimer component is responsible for managing and displaying a countdown timer for each question in a quiz.
+  - It utilizes the React Hooks useState and useEffect to handle the timer logic.
+- Result Component-
+  - he Summary component is responsible for rendering the summary of a completed quiz.
+  - It displays statistics on skipped, correct, and incorrect answers, along with a detailed breakdown of each question, the user's answer, and the correct answer.

 # Installation and Usage
 Prerequisites - npm should be installed on the machine